Denolle-Lab/seismicloud/README.md

 Workflow for template matching and ML picking with cloud capabilities.

-This GitHub accompanies the Krauss et al., 2023 manuscript: "Seismology in the cloud for template matching and machine-learning earthquake detection" (in prep).
+This GitHub accompanies the Krauss et al., 2023 manuscript: "Seismology in the cloud for template matching and machine-learning earthquake detection" (in review).

 ## Usage